GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 How to Remove a Radiator

-Removing a radiator is pretty simple but it’s important you do it right!
+Removing a radiator is pretty simple, but it’s important you do it right!
 Check out our easy guide on how to remove a radiator for step-by-step instructions.

 So, why would anyone want to remove a radiator?
 There are a few reasons that might result in you needing to remove one or all radiators from your home.
 They may be old and rusty, making them susceptible to leaks and other performance issues.
 You may decide that you are in need of a radiator with a higher BTU output.
-Or this simply might be for redecorating reasons, such as wanting to paint the wall behind the radiator or you’ve upgraded your style since their installation.
+Or this simply might be for redecorating reasons, such as wanting to paint the wall behind the radiator or because you’ve upgraded your style since their installation.

 Regardless of the reason, the process is pretty much the same.
 So let’s get going on how to remove a radiator.